JohannesDecker95/multimodal-representation/README.md

 `cd ..`\
 `python SUPERFILE.py --config multimodal/configs/SUPERFILE_training_default.yaml`

-## visualisation of results
+## visualization of results
-To see how good the trained modle performs, comapred to models with different numbers of layers of the their latent space, the `Tensorboard` package was used.
+To see how good the trained model performs, compared to models with different numbers of layers of the latent space, the `Tensorboard` package was used.

 `tensorboard --logdir logging` or `tensorboard --logdir multimodal/logging/`